niral-nadisara/BiteSafely/README.md

 Select a simulator or connect a physical device.
 Click the Run button (or press Cmd + R) to build and run the app.
-Usage
+## Usage
+---

-Launch the App:
+1. Launch the App:
 Open the app on your iOS device or simulator.
-Scan a Barcode:
+2. Scan a Barcode:
 Tap the Scan button to open the barcode scanner.
 Point the camera at a barcode to scan it.
-View Scanned Code:
+3. View Scanned Code:
 The scanned barcode will be displayed on the home screen.
-Explore or Login:
+4. Explore or Login:
 Use the Explore and Login/Signup buttons to navigate through the app.
-File Structure

-BiteSafely/
-├── BiteSafely/
-│   ├── ContentView.swift          # Main view of the app
-│   ├── BarcodeScannerView.swift   # Barcode scanner implementation
-│   ├── ScannerSheet.swift         # Scanner sheet UI
-│   ├── CustomButtonStyle.swift    # Custom button style
-│   └── Assets.xcassets/           # App assets (e.g., logo)
-├── BiteSafely.xcodeproj           # Xcode project file
-└── README.md                      # Project documentation
+---

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+## Acknowledgments

 Apple Documentation: For guidance on SwiftUI and AVFoundation.
 Stack Overflow: For troubleshooting and community support.

-Contact
+## Contact

 For questions or feedback, feel free to reach out: